stevenyuinchina/Getting_and_cleaning_data/CodeBook.md

 Once the working directory is set, the codes could run and process the original data set to tidy data set as in tidy_data.txt.

 ## The data labels
+The tidy data set has 180 observations of 81 variables.
-The data is labelled according to 6 activities:
+The data is labelled according to subject 1-30 and 6 activities:

 1 WALKING

 2 WALKING_UPSTAIRS